kodi24fever/flask-api-app/Readme.md

 ## How to correctly run the app
-The app contains app.py file that works as a navigation bar where you can change to ur url.
+The app contains app.py file that works as a navigation bar where you can change to url.

  1. Change directory to root directory.
- 2. Run `flask --app app.py run --debug` and start editing the file.
+ 2. Run `flask --app app.py run --debug` and start editing your file.
  3. Go to `localhost:5000/your-endpoint-name` and you should see a welcome message.
  4. Click your project link button or go to `localhost:5000/your-endpoint-name` and you should see a welcome message.